Thomas Brackett Reed: Judiciary chair (1881–1883)

-As a member of House leadership and the Rules Committee, Reed defended the Speaker's authority to appoint committee chairs.
-When Orth introduced a resolution to select committees by an elective board of eleven members, Reed spoke out against it on the grounds that "the Speaker is not only under constant supervision of public opinion but also of the House."
+In both roles, Reed defended the authority of the office of Speaker and majority rule.
+When Orth introduced a resolution to select committees and their chairs by an elective board of eleven members, Reed spoke out against it on the grounds that "the Speaker is not only under constant supervision of public opinion but also of the House."
 The resolution lost by a large nonpartisan majority.

-In May, during debate over a contested election in North Carolina, the parties came to a head over the minority's use of the filibuster.
-In response, Reed introduced a motion to amend the House rules to bar any dilatory motion while a motion to adjourn was on the table.
-After a week of efforts by the Democratic minority to delay his rules amendment, Reed moved the dilatory tactics were out of order and proposed that "no member or set of members have any right to use the rules which are to be changed to prevent the change which the House desires to make. ...
-There is no such thing as suicide in any proision of the Constitution of the United States."
+During a May 1882 debate over a contested election in North Carolina, the parties came to a head over the minority's use of the filibuster.
+In response, Reed moved to amend the House Rules to bar any dilatory motion while a motion to adjourn was on the table.
+After a week of efforts by the Democratic minority to delay this Rules amendment, Reed moved that the dilatory tactics were out of order and proposed that "no member or set of members have any right to use the rules which are to be changed to prevent the change which the House desires to make. ...
+There is no such thing as suicide in any provision of the Constitution of the United States."
 After three hours of debate, Keifer upheld Reed on the point of order.
-Samuel J. Randall protested and appealed to the House, where the Speaker's decision was upheld by a majority vote.
+Former Speaker Samuel J. Randall protested and appealed to the House, where the Speaker's decision was upheld by a majority vote.
 According to De Alva S. Alexander, "[From] that hour Reed became the real leader of his party.
 Ever after, so long as he remained in Congress, his voice gave the word of command."

-Speaker of the House

-Reed was first elected Speaker after an intense fight with William McKinley of Ohio.
-Reed gained the support of young Theodore Roosevelt; his influence as the newly appointed Civil Service Commissioner was the decisive factor.
-Reed served as the Speaker of the United States House of Representatives from 1889 to 1891 and then from 1895 to 1899, as well as being Chairman of the powerful Rules Committee.
+Reed further expanded the principle of majority rule in debate over Tariff of 1883.
+As a protectionist, Reed supported higher tariffs on imports, but the House appeared unlikely to pass an independent tariff bill.
+Instead, Reed presented a report from the Rules Committee to suspend the rules by majority vote and request a conference committee to consider the internal revenue bill, to which the Senate had attached tariff amendments.
+Reed's report passed the House, but only after the first vote failed to show a quorum.
+The report was highly controversial; Samuel S. Cox denounced it as "a fraud on parliamentary law," and Senators Thomas F. Bayard and James B. Beck refused to sit on the conference committee.
+The resulting bill itself, sometimes called the "mongrel tariff," was highly unpopular as well; Reed later wrote of his regret over the episode, claiming that none of the tariff commissioners' report had been enacted, "but all of its mistakes were."